-8.2 Income from industrial services rendered
+8.2 Income from industrial service rendered

-Refers to income earned by this establishment for services rendered to other establishment during the reference year.
+Refers to income received by this establishment for services rendered to other establishment during the reference year.

-8.2.1 Fees received for processing of goods for other establishments on their materials

-Refers to fees received for processing work done for others on their own materials.

-8.2.2 Percentage of income received from abroad for processing of goods for other establishment
+- 8.2.1 Fees received for processing work done for others on their materials Refers to fees received for processing work done for others on their own materials. - 8.2.2 Percentage (%) of income received from abroad for processing of goods for other establishment

-Refers to percentage of income received from abroad for processing of goods for other establishment.
+Refers to the percentage (%) of income received from abroad for processing of goods for other establishment.

-8.2.3 Income from repairs and maintenance work for other establishments machinery and equipment
+8.2.3 Income from repairs and maintenance work on other establishment's machinery and equipment

-Refers to income received from repairs and maintenance work done on machinery and equipment for other establishment.
+Refers to income received from repairs and maintenance work done on other establiehment's machinery and equipment.
 The invoice price should include, in addition to labour and overhead costs, charges for materials supplied by the establishment in the course of the work.

-8.2.4 Percentage of income received from abroad for machinery and equipment repairs and maintenance work for other establishment

-Refers to percentage of income received from abroad for machinery and equipment repairs and maintenance work for other establishment.

-8.3 Values of sales (from goods / material purchases for resale without further processing) Refers to the value of sales of all goods sold in the same condition as purchased without undergoing further processing, whether the resale was at wholesale or retail.
+- 8.2.4 Percentage (%) of income received from abroad for machinery and equipment repairs and maintenance work for other establishment Refers to the percentage (%) of income received from abroad for machienary and equipment repairs and maintenance work for other establishment. - 8.3 Values of sales (from goods / material purchases for resale without further processing) Refers to the value of sales of all goods sold in the same condition as purchased without undergoing further processing, whether the resale was at wholesale or retail.

-8.4 Value of other industrial work done (e.g. Construction, Quarry etc.)
+8.4 Value of other industrial work done (e.g Manufacturing, Quarry etc.)